An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Proof of Theorem

 and $\hat{\psi}(0)=1$.
 Then, for any $\epsilon>0$, we write We note that $\psi_{\epsilon}(x)$ is compactly supported in $[-\epsilon,\epsilon]$, and that its Fourier transform satisfies $\hat{\psi}_{\epsilon}(t)=\hat{\psi}(\epsilon t).$ In particular, we have $0 \leq \hat{\psi}_{\epsilon}(t) \leq 1$ and $\hat{\psi}_{\epsilon}(0)=1$.
 Furthermore, by integration by parts, for any fixed $k$, we have that We note that, as $\psi_{\epsilon}$ is compactly supported, equation (\ref{omegainttr}) gives

 Therefore, it is sufficient to show that

 Ideally, we would like to write $\tilde{E}$ as a spectral sum via the relative trace formula (Theorem \ref{lekkasthm}), using the indicator as the test function, and then apply the integral transformation given by equation (\ref{omegainttr}).
 Unfortunately, the indicator is not a valid choice for a test function, as it is discontinuous.
-Instead, we first apply the transformation, and then use the relative trace formula.
+Instead, we first apply the transformation, and then use the relative trace formula on the mollified indicator.
 This makes the argument more technical.
-By substituting equation (\ref{omtild}) into (\ref{omegainttr}), we write